 As advocates for sustainable landscapes, we couldn’t ask for a better platform than Bartholdi Park, a 2-acre park at the foot of our nation’s Capitol.
-The U.S. Botanic Garden wanted the park to showcase accessible, sustainable gardening strategies.
-The goal is to inspire visitors with the beauty of the site and to share sustainable strategies and knowledge with each visitor.
-To underscore their own commitment to sustainable landscapes, the U.S. Botanic Garden further committed to certifying their new park under the Sustainable Sites Initiative (SITES), which provides a rating system to guide sustainable land development.
+The U.S. Botanic Garden desired the park to showcase accessible, sustainable gardening strategies.
+The goal for the park was to inspire guests with the beauty of the site and to share sustainable strategies and knowledge with each visitor.
+To underscore their commitment to sustainable landscapes, the U.S. Botanic Garden further committed to certifying their new park under the Sustainable Sites Initiative (SITES), which provides a rating system to guide sustainable land development.
 The redesign of Bartholdi Park achieved SITES Gold with its integrated design that positively impacts local climate, vegetation, healthy soils, and water management.

 Location: Washington, DC

 Services: Sustainable Site Design, Stormwater Management, Construction Documentation and Observation, SITES Documentation